-Jason Veers and Trish McKuen were on planet Nepara (“odd” in Esperanto) for provisioning the TSCV Uhura.
-Veers and McKuen own the ship jointly (they stole it together; long story).
+Jason Viers and Trish McKuen were on planet Nepara ("odd" in Esperanto) for provisioning the TSCV Uhura.
+Viers and McKuen own the ship jointly (they stole it together; long story).
 The passengers were Aridians, desert-dwelling humanoids who have a high concentration of ammonia in their secretions.
-McKuen says she is sick of the smell, and also has a sinus infection because they carry, asymptomatically, a microbe for that.
-Veers says she ought to know; she’s some kind of bug scientist.
-McKuen is walking fast down a dusty, wide, and hot shopping canyon.
-Talking fast, too.
+McKuen says she is sick of the smell and has a sinus infection because they carry a microbe for that asymptomatically.
+Veers says she ought to know; she's some kind of bug scientist.
+McKuen is walking fast down a dusty, wide, and hot shopping canyon and talking fast, too.

-“And another thing, you know those steam-hookah whatsits they’re always smoking because it makes then high?
+"And you know those steam-hookah whatsits they're always smoking because it makes them high?
 Well, the aft storage where they do that is growing black mold.
-By the way, I’m selling out and going to River?”
+By the way, I'm selling out and going to River."

 "What's in River?"